What You Don’t Know (About Headshots) CAN Hurt You

 Abigail Arnold-Ochs: Love Interest / Best Friend / Teacher

-How do you convince someone without experience, as in no credits on IMDB, that they don’t know what they don’t know?
+HOW DO YOU CONVINCE SOMEONE without an agent and without any experience, as in no credits on IMDB, that they don’t know what they don’t know? 🤔

 Zariah Holden – Kids Headshots: Disney Friend / The Bully / Studious